Sinatra centenary marked with new documentary

 NEW YORK Frank Sinatra tells his life story in his own words in a new documentary released this week as part of a year-long celebration to mark what would have been the singer's 100th birthday.

-The two-part "Sinatra: All or Nothing at All", which centres around Sinatra's 1971 retirement concert, uses old interviews, concert footage, never-before-seen home video and photos.
+The two-part "Sinatra: All or Nothing at All", which centers around Sinatra's 1971 retirement concert, uses old interviews, concert footage, never-before-seen home video and photos.

 "I think there was a moment where he thought he had had enough, for all sorts of emotional reasons.
 And he gave a concert that year, which was supposed to be his retirement concert," Alex Gibney, the film's director, said.